datopian/datahub/site/content/howtos/seo.md

 ---
 title: How to customize page metadata for SEO?
-description: Learn to customize page metadata for SEO on data portals with PortalJS
+description: Learn how to customize page metadata for SEO on data portals built with PortalJS
 ---

 >[!info]